 North Vancouver also hosts an exceptional night market.
 It’s 100% different from the Richmond Night Market, but equally as impressive in its own way.

 Whereas the Richmond market is amazing for all its Asian tastes, smells, sounds and products, the North Shore event has a beer garden, great live bands, views of Vancouver and Burrard Inlet, farmers’ market-style vendors and dozens of food trucks selling every kind of food imaginable.

 North Vancouver’s Shipyards Night Market takes place at Shipbuilders’ Square near Lonsdale Quay, just a short walk from the North Shore’s SeaBus terminal.
-It’s open on Friday evenings from May until September between 5 and 10 pm.
+It’s usually open on Friday evenings from May until September between 5 and 10 pm.
 In 2020, however, it is closed for the year because of COVID-19.
 2021 details are to be determined.

 Other Lower Mainland Markets

 In addition to night markets, Vancouver and the surrounding region is also famous for its farmers markets.
 For a list of Lower Mainland farmers markets in alphabetical order, see Metro Vancouver’s Farmers Markets, or, for lists of farmers markets on specific days of the week, check out the following:

 - Wednesday Farmers Markets: Main Street, Surrey and Whistler.

 - Thursday Farmers Markets: New Westminster, Granville Island and Downtown.

 - Saturday Farmers Markets: Abbotsford, Burnaby, Fort Langley, Haney, Squamish, Trout Lake and the West End.

 - Sunday Farmers Markets: Ambleside, Coquitlam, Kitsilano, Mt.
 Pleasant, Steveston Village, White Rock and Whistler.